-Prion disease has also been found in dolphins, which means that all mammals are likely vulnerable to the disease.
+Prion disease has been found in dolphins.
+All mammals are likely vulnerable to TSE.

 Prion disease is prion disease–also known as transmissible spongiform encephalopathy (TSE).
 It’s unstoppable.
 The common denominator among impacted species is a deadly protein called a prion (pree-ON).
 The bad news is that the disease is in the oceans and the pathogen will migrate, mutate and multiply in that environment just as it does on land.
 It’s likely responsible for many of the dolphins and whales around the world that are beaching themselves in an attempt to speak to human civilization about the toxins that we are dumping into the oceans.
 In fact, sewage dumped into the ocean is contributing to the prion problem in the oceans (I will elaborate in another post).

 Prion protein (PrP) has attracted lots of scientific research.
 It’s even earned a Nobel Prize for Dr. Stanley Prusiner at the University of California San Francisco.
 President Obama presented Prusiner with the National Medal of Science in 2010 to underscore the importance of this pioneering work with prions.

 Dolphins, of course, are ocean mammals.
 Marino (2004) and Herman et al. (2002) showed that the bottlenose dolphins possess an Encephalization Quotient (EQ) ranging from 4 to 5, which is tantalizingly close to human levels and higher than any other animals (in other words, they are susceptible to prion disease).